 STOCKER 8 spade, transplants + 7/14" cal.

+85 inch dia. ball, now available for work

+9700 west bush lake rd, mpls, mn.
+55438/944-1626

+AIVI

+smart money

-85 inch dia. ball, now available for work 9700 west bush lake rd, mpls, mn.
-55438/944-1626 smart money Not ready to buy art?
-Then rent it Often nowadays, that arresting abstract painting you passed in a corporate foyer was not their's but a gallery's.
-The corporation just rents it.
+Not ready to buy art?
+Then rent it

+Often nowadays, that arresting abstract painting you passed in a corporate foyer was not their's but a gallery's.
+The

+corporation just rents it.

 You, too, can rent art to enhance your surroundings; several Twin Cities galleries and museums are happy to oblige you.
 The cost is generally modest, and while you won't find any Warhols, you may choose from a goodly range of regional artists.
 All galleries in the rental business can help you select your artwork, and some will visit the place-home or office-where you'd like to display a piece and counsel you in its selection.
 Occasionally, what you rent may be purchased.
 The following is a list of places where artwork may be rented.

 ART LENDING GALLERY 25 GROVELAND TERRACE MINNEAPOLIS If you appreciate Realism, the Art Lending Gallery-also known as The Groveland Gallery-offers about 300 paintings by regional artists who work in that style.
 Gallery director Mary Lundrigan says that most people rent with the idea of buying a piece to live with it before making a decision.
-Any painting worth less than \$350 rents for \$10 a month; three percent of the retail price is charged for paintings of higher value.
+Any painting worth less than \$350 Any painting worth less than \$350 rents for \$10 a month; three percent of the retail price is charged for paintings of higher value.
 If you decide to purchase a painting, Lundrigan will subtract up to four months of the rental fee, depending on its value, which may be as high as \$3,000.
 Hours: 12:00-5:00, Tuesday-Friday; 12:00-4:00 Saturday.

-FRIENDS GALLERY MINNEAPOLIS INSTITUTE OF ARTS 2400 THIRD AVENUE SOUTH MINNEAPOLIS Like the Art Lending Gallery, the Friends Gallery features paintings by regional artists, but to rent from this source, you must be a member of the Institute.
+Friends Gallery Minneapolis Institute of Arts 2400 Third Avenue South MINNEAPOLIS Like the Art Lending Gallery, the Friends Gallery features paintings by regional artists, but to rent from this source, you must be a member of the Institute.
 The rate is ten percent of the purchase price for a two-month period.
-The gallery prefers not to rent from its relatively modest-size collection for longer periods to keep the paintings visible to potential buyers.
-The staff will assist any individual or business in selecting a group of paintings.
-The rate is the Hours: 10:00-5:00, Tuesday-Saturday; 12:00-4:30 Sunday.
+The gallery prefers not to rent from its relavely modest-size collection for longer eriods to keep the paintings visible to otential buyers.
+The staff will assist ny individual or business in selecting a roup of paintings.
+The rate is the Hours: 10:00-5:00, Tuesday-Saturay; 12:00-4:30 Sunday.

-C. G. REIN GALLERIES 3646 WEST 70TH ST., EDINA 165 NORTHSTAR CENTER, MINNEAPOLIS Corporate offices are the primary customers for C. G. Rein.
-The gallery's 10,000-piece collection-all of which may be leased or purchased-represents a wide range of artistic expression and media from the 19th century to the present.
-The minimum lease agreement of \$3,400, based on one-and-one-half percent of the retail value, requires the customer to select nearly \$22,700 worth of art.
-An additional ten cents per \$100 of value is charged for insurance costs.
-A percentage of the lease can be applied to a purchase.
-Hours: 10:00-9:00 Monday-Friday, 10:00-6:00 Saturday; 12:00-5:00 Sunday.
-MINNESOTA MUSEUM OF ART ST. PETER AT KELLOGG BLVD.
+G. REIN GALLERIES 646 WEST 70TH ST., EDINA 65 NORTHSTAR CENTER, Corporate offices are the primary cusmers for C. G. Rein.
+The gallery's 0,000-piece collection-all of which ay be leased or purchased-represents wide range of artistic expression and edia from the 19th century to the The minimum lease agreement of 3,400, based on one-and-one-half perent of the retail value, requires the ustomer to select nearly \$22,700 worth art.
+An additional ten cents per \$100 value is charged for insurance costs. percentage of the lease can be applied a purchase.
+Hours: 10:00-9:00 Monday-Friay, 10:00-6:00 Saturday; 12:00-5:00 INNESOTA MUSEUM OF ART T. PETER AT KELLOGG BLVD.